-Can you file for bankruptcy without a lawyer?
+Can you file for bankruptcy in Ohio without a lawyer?
 Yes.
 But should you?
 Probably not.
-While many focus on bankruptcy being a financial restart, the reality is that bankruptcy has financial and legal outcomes which will last for a long time.
-To avoid making mistakes in paperwork or not supplying all the information you need, it’s imperative to have a lawyer on your side when you file for bankruptcy.
+While many focus on bankruptcy being a financial restart, the reality is that bankruptcy has financial and legal outcomes that will last for a long time.
+To avoid making mistakes in paperwork or not supplying all the information you need, it’s imperative to have a lawyer on your side when you file for bankruptcy in Ohio.

 According to the United States Courts, court employees and bankruptcy judges are prohibited by law from offering legal advice during your filing.
 However, there are likely to be questions that you need to be answered that a bankruptcy lawyer can assist you with.
 Common questions include:

 Filing bankruptcy pro se simply means you have decided to file bankruptcy without an attorney.
 Though you have decided to tackle your case alone, you will still be expected to follow the rules and procedures of the United States Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, and any local regulations in place.